lockwooddev/python-wowapi/docs/usage.rst

 All the endpoints of the Community API are implemented in this library.

-Every api method returns a resource object.
-The keys of the dataset are set as attributes on the resource.
+Every endpoint returns a resource object with a bunch of attributes that are acquired from the first level of keys of the APIs json response.

 Example with an ItemResource::